 If withdrawal occurs, the primary reason for withdrawal will be documented in the participant's case report form, if possible.
+If a participant is de-selected this following recommendation by the Balancing Committee and discussion with their PI, this would not be considered a deviation should the PI be unblinded to the results.

 If there are relevant changes within EPAD that could influence their decision to participate in EPAD in-between annual visits, participants and study partners are updated by EPAD.
 This can be done by regular newsletters or targeted contacts.
+If a study partner is required to re-consent at any time when their relative or friend is a participant in the LCS, this can be done either at the TDC or via post.